AlonsoBTech/AWS-CICD-Pipeline-GitHub-Actions/README.md

 AWS TERRAFORM CICD PIPELINE

-ABOUT
+ABOUT:

 Using GitHub Actions we will create a CICD Pipeline to deploy resources to AWS using Terraform code.

-PREREQUISITES
+PREREQUISITES:
 - AWS Account
 - AWS IAM User
 - Terraform Installed

-WHAT IS BEING CREATED
+WHAT IS BEING CREATED:
 - VPC
 - VPC Subnet
 - VPC Internet Gateway